Can a brain aneurysm be treated?

 - Endovascular therapy: This is an alternate choice to microsurgical clipping.
 Endovascular treatment involves the placement of a small tube through a groin artery.
 The tube is then passed up into the neck arteries.
 One smaller tube is guided through the first tube.
-Small coils made of platinum are passed into the aneurysm through the second tube, which block the ballooned portions of the artery, and cause the clotting of the aneurysm.
+Small coils made of platinum are passed into the aneurysm, which block the ballooned portions of the artery and cause the clotting of the aneurysm.

 The common possibilities of damage that may occur during extensive head injury include skull fracture, hematoma, concussion, and contusion.See full answer

 The three main options available for metastatic brain tumors are surgical treatment, radiotherapy, and stereotactic surgery.See full answer

 The treatment for pituitary adenoma consists of surgery and medications.See full answer

 Yes, there are two main treatment options available for brain aneurysm: surgical treatment and endovascular therapy.See full answer

 When a brain aneurysm ruptures, it releases blood in the space around the brain, which can lead to life-threatening complications, such as a stroke.See full answer

 Your doctor will tell you when it is safe to start moving after the surgery and what activities you can engage in after you return home.See full answer